 AutoMod provides real-time, 3-D graphic animation.
 There are no limits to the views or the size of graphics.
-The degree of animation realism is also unmatched, as AutoMod provides light-sourced solid graphics with Zdepth sorting, showing all entities in correct relation to one another on the screen.
+The degree of animation realism is also unmatched, as AutoMod provides light-sourced vanishing point perspective solid graphics with Z-depth sorting, showing all entities in correct relation to one another on the screen.